redphx/esphome-ugreen-hdmi-switcher/README.md

 # ESPHome UGREEN HDMI Switcher
-Control UGREEN HDMI Switcher/Splitter over WiFi using ESPHome
+Control UGREEN HDMI Switcher/Splitter over WiFi using ESPHome.
+You can still control it with the physical button on top of the device.

 ![](photos/ugreen-cm217.png)